4 Ways to Meet Candidates Where They Are in 2022

 Adapt to the Changing Talent Landscape

-Recruiting agencies have cited candidate acquisition as their top priority for 2022, but they face a series of obstacles standing in the way of their talent goals.
+Staffing firms have cited candidate acquisition as their top priority for 2022, but they face a series of obstacles standing in the way of their talent goals.
 The labor participation rate has taken a sharp decline since the beginning of the pandemic, and the top three challenges cited by recruitment professionals for 2022 all reflect a candidate-short environment complicating talent acquisition plans.

-In 2020, when recruiting revenue decreased 11 percent year-over-year, online talent platform revenue rose 25 percent.
+In 2020, when staffing revenue decreased 11 percent year-over-year, online talent platform revenue rose 25 percent.
 A growing number of workers have shifted to freelance work or taken a hiatus altogether; a record 4.4 million Americans quit their jobs in September.

-The stakes for attracting qualified candidates have never been higher, but what should agencies do to attract and retain talent?
+The stakes for attracting qualified candidates have never been higher, but what should firms do to attract and retain talent?
 Businesses must adapt to the changing landscape using technology to provide their recruiters with the best tools, their candidates with the best experience, and their clients with the best results.

 Step Up to Meet Candidate Needs